Amorano/Jovimetrix/README.md

 **2024/01/08** @1.2.61:
 * living in the stupidest timeline where case-sensitivty matters for URLS in chrome...
 * fixed stylesheet reference in help

-**2024/01/08** @1.2.60:
-* cleaned up node loader to match breakout repositories

-**2024/01/07** @1.2.59:
-* monitor/screen capture ignore on Docker use [ecosky](https://github.com/ecosky)
-* adjusted to relative imports for ComfyUI-Manager

-**2024/01/06** @1.2.58:
-* removed duplicate functions

-**2024/12/30** @1.2.57:
-* fixed composition problem in `FLATTEN` -- was returning alpha 0 channel
-* better queue filtering
-* removed goofy control hiding in Q nodes -- make better later
-* no pre-load for "video" in Q nodes -- let something else load it

-**2024/12/29** @1.2.56:
-* added a filter to the top so you can find the nodes easier
-* better "theme" supported highlights for major node packs and their sub-cateogories

-**2024/12/27** @1.2.55:
-* updated GLSL programs/libs to match new breakout repository
-* explicit requirements loosened
-* PyOpenGL-accelerate allowed for python 3.11 and older

-**2024/12/12** @1.2.54:
-* reduced convoluted logic for `ROUTE` node
-* rolled back PILLOW requirement to 10.2.0
-* fixed requirements for opengl-accelerate

 # INSTALLATION